Awards and Fellowships

-- Van Vleet Memorial Doctoral Award: Incoming doctoral students in the designated science fields of School of Communication Sciences and Disorders, Biology, Chemistry, Computer Science, Geological Sciences, Mathematical Sciences, Microbiology and Molecular Cell Sciences, Psychology, Biomedical Engineering, Civil Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Public Health are eligible for this award and must be nominated by their respective department chair.
-Nominees must be submitted to the Graduate School by February 12, 2018.
+- Van Vleet Memorial Doctoral Award: Incoming doctoral students in the designated science fields of School of Communication Sciences and Disorders, Biology, Chemistry, Computer Science, Geological Sciences, Mathematical Sciences, Microbiology and Molecular Cell Sciences, Psychology, Biomedical Engineering, Civil Engineering, Electrical and Computer Engineering, Mechanical Engineering, Public Health and Nursing are eligible for this award and must be nominated by their respective department chair.
+Nominees must be submitted to the Graduate School by February 14, 2020.
 The $16,000 stipend plus tuition scholarship is renewable for four years.

 - Part-time Master's Fellowships are awarded to entering students.
-The $1500 awards ($750 per semester) do not include a tuition scholarship.
-Students must be fully admitted to a graduate degree program by April 1, 2018.
-The deadline for the academic year 2018-2019 is May14, 2018.
+The $1500 award ($750 per semester) does not include a tuition scholarship.
+Students must be fully admitted to a graduate degree program by April 1, 2020.
+The deadline for the academic year 2020-2021 is May 14, 2020.

 Students may apply directly to the Graduate School for the following fellowships, using the Self-Application Form and verifying that all required documentation is included (see the Documentation Table).

 - The First Generation Ph.D.
 Fellowship Program provides financial assistance to graduate students who are underrepresented in their respective disciplines and who will become the first person in their immediate families to earn a doctoral degree.
-The application deadline is March 19, 2018.
+DMA and MFA students are also eligible.
+The application deadline is March 13, 2020.

 The following two awards, although funded by the Graduate School, are chosen through the College of Communication and Fine Arts and are open only to students in that College.